metalevel-tech/js-simple-task-manager/README.md

 npm start
 ```

-The React's dev web server will run at `http://localhost:3000` and will proxy all requests for non static resources to the Express server's port.
+The React's dev web server, by default, will run at `http://localhost:3000` and will proxy all requests for non static resources to the Express server's port.
 So we can access the Json-server at `http://localhost:3000/api[/tasks]`.

 ## Json-server